Fancy a career change as a paramedic?

 Although rare, you might encounter abuse from people, the uniform does not prevent this and could find yourself re-living tragic situations you have dealt with, such as losing the life of a young child.

-But you could also find yourself saving the life of someone having a heart-attack, safely delivery a new baby into the world or saving a limb that could be potentially lost in a car accident.
+But you could also find yourself saving the life of someone having a heart attack, safely delivering a new baby into the world or saving a limb that could be potentially lost in a car accident.
 It’s incredibly rewarding and no two days are the same.

 Interested?
 Read on to find out the different routes to this rewarding career within the NHS.